Code42Cate/electron-build-script/README.md

 1. Cleans your dist folder
 2. Obfuscates your JavaScript files in your selected source folders
-3. Checks for Dependencies in your package.json file which should be listed under dev-dependencies
+3. Checks for dependencies in your package.json file which should be listed under devDependencies
 4. Builds the electron app with the local electron-builder installation
 5. Makes a hard git reset (So you can continue working with your non-obfuscated files)